 Elyse Kelly is an American film director, producer, and animator.
+Her passion lies in giving a platform and voice to the untold, unexpected, and sometimes taboo stories.

 Raised in Pittsburgh, PA, Elyse fell in love with animation after seeing the 1990 re-release of The Jungle Book in theaters.
 From that point on she found every opportunity to make things move, from filming claymations with the family camcorder to designing walking buildings in her architecture undergraduate program to working in the motion capture lab at Carnegie Mellon University (not a bad first job for a teenager).
 Her drive to work in the field ultimately led her to the University of Southern California (USC) where she earned her Masters in Animation & Digital Arts from the School of Cinematic Arts (SCA).